 These two emotions are what drives the markets and is certainly present when most people start their trading career.
 As long as you have a pulse, and still breathing, you will have emotion.
 So do not try and get rid of it, because that would just be silly.
 Rather try and see what good ways would be to manage your emotions.
 It is all about becoming systematic in your approach, and not keep looking at your P&L (Profit and Loss).

-- Imposing your will on the market
+Mistake 5: Thinking you can impose your will on the market

 Not accepting what the market is telling you and clinging onto your trade idea that presented itself at some point, could leave a nasty dent in your trading account.
 Never get married to a losing position.
 The markets can do anything at any time.
 Trying to “force” the market in the direction YOU are looking to trade, is not going to make any difference in the end result of that trade.
 As retail traders, we are not going to move markets, we are merely looking to take advantage and trade in the same direction where the big money is going.
 Accept the small loss if needed, and look for a new opportunity, be it in the same direction at a better price, or in the opposite direction from your original trade, if the market has turned direction.